microsoft/ApplicationInsights-Java/README.md

 Getting started
 ---------------
-1. Set JAVA_HOME environment variable to point to point to the JDK installation directory
+1. Set JAVA_HOME environment variable to point to the JDK installation directory
 2. To build run ./gradlew build on Linux systems or gradlew.bat build on Windows systems.

 Using Eclipse IDE